For many women, libido tends to be highest around ovulation, typically mid-cycle, when hormonal changes can increase sexual desire and attraction.

 If you want to sync your intimate life with your natural highs in desire:

-- Add Objective Measures: Use OPKs or BBT charting apps for precision on ovulation timing.
+- Add Objective Measures: Use OPKs or BBT charting to improve accuracy when identifying ovulation.

-- Create Supportive Environments: Prioritize rest, nutrition & stress management especially leading up to fertile days.
+- Create Supportive Environments: Prioritize rest, nutrition, and stress management, especially near your fertile window.

-- Tune Into Psychological Shifts: Notice changes in confidence or social energy as clues for approaching peak desire periods.
+- Tune Into Psychological Shifts: Notice changes in confidence, flirtation, or social energy as possible clues.

 The Role Of Hormonal Birth Control On Libidinal Rhythms